Who should I contact to get more information about Pinole Hercules Little League (PHLL) or to get an answer to a specific question?

 Junior/Senior Division will draft teams in January.

-Can my child be placed on a team with a friend or particular coach?
+Can my child be placed on a team with a friend or coach?

-Teeball - Peanut and Farm, teams are formed by the Player Agent based on skill level, locality, and age in an attempt to equalize the teams.
-Any special requests should be sent to email@example.com and the Player Agent will make every attempt to honor your request, but we cannot guarantee.
+Teeball - Teams are formed by the Player Agent based on skill level, locality, and age to equalize the teams.
+Any special requests should be sent to firstname.lastname@example.org and the Player Agent will make every attempt to honor your request, but we cannot guarantee.

-Baseball - Minor players and above are subject to a draft format, therefore any special requests cannot be honored.
+Baseball and Softball - Minor players and above are subject to a draft format, therefore any special requests cannot be honored.

 Can I keep my child in a lower division or bring them up in a division early?